Brandon Inge

-Charles Brandon Inge (/ˈɪndʒ/ INJ-'; born May 19, 1977) is an American former professional baseball third baseman and catcher and currently a volunteer assistant coach for the Michigan Wolverines baseball team.
+Charles Brandon Inge (/ˈɪndʒ/ INJ-'; born May 19, 1977) is an American former professional baseball third baseman and catcher and currently a volunteer assistant coach for the Michigan Wolverines baseball team and an assistant coach for the Brighton High School Varsity baseball team.
 He played 12 seasons with the Detroit Tigers, one with the Oakland Athletics and one with the Pittsburgh Pirates of Major League Baseball (MLB).
 He bats and throws right-handed.

 Sportswriter Jayson Stark described Inge as a "super-utility dervish."
 In 2006, his diving stop and subsequent throw from his knees to put out Gary Bennett in an interleague game, on June 25 against the St. Louis Cardinals earned him the ESPN defensive play of the year for a third baseman.

 Early life

 Inge played baseball at Brookville High School in Lynchburg, Virginia, also playing American Legion Baseball.
 He was named Legion Baseball's 2010 Graduate of the Year.
 Brookville retired Inge's uniform number (7).

 He then attended Virginia Commonwealth University, where he played on the baseball team as a shortstop and relief pitcher.
 In 1997 he played collegiate summer baseball in the Cape Cod Baseball League for the Bourne Braves where he was named a league all-star.
-He was drafted by the Detroit Tigers in the 2nd round of the 1998 Major League Baseball Draft.
+He was drafted by the Detroit Tigers in the 2nd round of the 1998 Major League Baseball draft.